 The Warriors saw another rise to greatness in the late 80s and early 90s with the additions of key players such as Tim Hardaway, Mitch Redmond, and Chris Mullin.
 Changes in ownership brought more changes to the roster with Chris Webber and Latrell Sprewell joining the team and helping the Warriors reach the playoffs.
 Team chemistry brought about a breakup of the team and a losing record.

 The competitive Western Conference was too much for the Warriors teams in the early 2000s led by Jason Richardson, Antawn Jamison, and Gilbert Arenas.
-In fact, the competition seemed to be too much for Golden State for several years when it came time for the playoffs.
+That overwhelming competition quashed the championship dreams of the Warriors for several seasons once the playoffs rolled around.

 That began to change in 2009 when the Warriors selected Steph Curry with the number seven overall pick in the NBA Draft.
 And, while many NBA fans were distracted by the drama in Cleveland and Miami with LeBron James and the loaded Heat team he joined, the Golden State Warriors were quietly building a championship dynasty.
 Andrew Bogut was acquired via a trade and draft pick Klay Thompson took hold of a starting role.
 Harrison Barnes and Draymond Green were also added to the roster after the 2012 draft.
 In 2013 the Warriors picked up former 76er Andre Iguodala in free agency.

 The pieces were all in place for an incredible run after the Warriors named from NBA player Steve Kerr their new coach.
 Well coached and loaded with young and talent, the Golden State Warriors entered the 2015 season as a dominant force.
 A regular season record of 67-15, best in the league, set the stage for what would become a breathtaking playoff run.
 Curry’s MVP performance that season carried the team through New Orleans, Memphis, and Houston before they would face the Miami Heat in the NBA Finals.
 A true team performance was enough to tear down the defending champs and crown the Golden State Warriors as NBA Champions.